Frequently Asked Questions

 Did the new sales tax changes affect the purchase of boats?

-Yes, legislation from the 2016 Extraordinary Session of the Louisiana Legislature increased the state sales tax rate from 4% to 5%, effective April 1, 2016.
-Also, isloated or occasional sales* from individuals previously exempt from taxation were taxed at 4% on purcahases from April 1, 2016 through June 30, 2016.
+Yes, the state sales tax rate decreased from 5% to 4.45%, effective July 1, 2018.
+Also, isolated or occasional sales* from individuals previously exempt from taxation were taxed at 4% on purchases from April 1, 2016 through June 30, 2016.

 *Definitions can be found under the FAQ How do I know if I owe sales tax on the boat I just purchased?